JetBrains/intellij-platform-plugin-template/README.md

     - Overrides JetBrains-specific sentences or package names with the ones specific to the target repository
     - Removes redundant files

-Each Workflow file has an accurate documentation provided, so don't hesitate to look through their sources.
+Each workflow file has an accurate documentation provided, so don't hesitate to look through their sources.

 ### Changelog Maintenance